Maheshwari-Love/Netflix-Clone/README.md

-# BharatIntern
-This is a project work consist two task for a Virtual Full Stack Web Development.
+#Netflix Clone
-Task 1.
-A NETFLIX home page using HTML5 and CSS.
+NETFLIX Clone using HTML5 and CSS.
-Task 2.
-A Portfolio Website.